Assassin's Creed Identity

-Assassin's Creed Identity is an action-adventure video game developed by Ubisoft Blue Byte and published by Ubisoft.
+Assassin's Creed Identity was an action-adventure video game developed by Ubisoft Blue Byte and published by Ubisoft.
 It is a spin-off installment of the Assassin's Creed series, and takes place alongside the events of Assassin's Creed: Brotherhood.
 In the game, players assume the role of a customisable Assassin known as Lo Sparviero (Italian for "The Sparrowhawk") and carry out various missions in Italy to weaken the control of the Templar Order, led by the villainous Borgia family.
 The main storyline revolves around the Assassins' conflict with a mysterious organization known as "the Crows", who can perfectly mimic their skills and techniques.

 The game was initially soft-launched in 2014 as a free-to-play game for New Zealand and Australian App Stores.
 It was released worldwide on iOS on 25 February 2016, followed by an Android version on 18 May 2016.
 Identity was the first mobile game in the series to incorporate a full 3D environment and third-person traversal-style gameplay as seen in the main console titles.
 In October 2021, the game's online services were shut down, and it was removed from all digital storefronts two months later.